Crab Orchard Series in Poetry

 There are presently no open calls for submissions.

-Below are the guidelines for the 2017 Crab Orchard Series in Poetry First Book Award, which will be open for entries on May 15, 2017 and close on July 20, 2017 (Extended Deadline):
+Below are the guidelines for the 2018 Crab Orchard Series in Poetry First Book Award, which will be open for entries on May 11, 2018 and close on July 31, 2018 (extended online submissions deadline):

-A first book of poems will be selected for publication from an open competition of manuscripts, in English, by a U.S. citizen, permanent resident, or person who has DACA/TPS status who has neither published, nor committed to publish, a volume of poetry 48 pages or more in length in an edition of over 500 copies or available as a print-on-demand title or e-book* (*individual poems may have been previously published; for the purposes of the Crab Orchard Series in Poetry, a manuscript which was in whole or in part submitted as a thesis or dissertation as a requirement for the completion of a degree is considered unpublished and is eligible).
-Current or former students, colleagues, and close friends of the final judge, and current and former students and employees of Southern Illinois University Carbondale and authors who have published a book with Southern Illinois University Press or have a book under contract with Southern Illinois University Press are not eligible.
-For questions about judging, please visit http://CrabOrchardReview.siu.edu/conpo3.html.)
+A first book of poems will be selected for publication from an open competition of manuscripts, in English, by a U.S. citizen, permanent resident,or person who has DACA/TPS status are eligible* who has neither published, nor committed to publish, a volume of poetry 48 pages or more in length (individual poems may have been previously published; for the purposes of the Crab Orchard Series in Poetry, a manuscript which was in whole or in part submitted as a thesis or dissertation as a requirement for the completion of a degree is considered unpublished and is eligible; a writer who has published a self-published manuscript over 48 pages which is available for purchase outside of thesis and dissertation services is considered ineligible). *Current or former students, colleagues, and close friends of the final judge, and current and former students and employees of Southern Illinois University Carbondale and authors who have published a book with Southern Illinois University Press or have a book under contract with Southern Illinois University Press are not eligible.)

 The winner will receive a publication contract with Southern Illinois University Press, and will be awarded a $1000 prize.
 The winner will also receive $1500 as an honorarium for a reading at Southern Illinois University at Carbondale.

-SUBMISSION PERIOD / DEADLINE: All entries must submitted online between May 15, 2017 and the end of July 20, 2017 (Extended Deadline) (online entries will be accepted until 11:59:59 PM (PDT) on July 20, 2017 (Extended Deadline)).
-While the submission window is open on Submittable, it is possible to make corrections or revisions to your manuscript if necessary.
-Simply request that we open your manuscript for editing and we will be glad to do that.
-It is never necessary to withdraw and resubmit a manuscript because of a submission error with this editing feature on Submittable.
-Please do not make revisions once the submission period has closed since we will have begun reading; the winner will be given an opportunity to work with the series editor before the manuscript is delivered to SIU Press.
+SUBMISSION PERIOD / DEADLINE: All entries must submitted online between May 11, 2018 and the end of July 31, 2018 (extended online entries will be accepted until 11:59:59 PM (PDT) on July 31, 2018).
+Submittable does now have an editing option so if there is a problem with your manuscript you do not need to withdraw it or submit it again to fix it; just request that we open the manuscript for editing and you can make the needed corrections.
+Please do not make revisions once your work is submitted; the winner will be given an opportunity to work with the series editor before the manuscript is delivered to SIU Press.

 ENTRY FEE: $20.00 per entry (online submissions only through Submittable).
 Entry fees will not be refunded for manuscripts withdrawn by the author.

-PAGE LENGTH: Manuscripts are recommended to be a minimum of 50 pages to a recommended maximum of 80 pages of original poetry.
+PAGE LENGTH: Manuscripts are recommended to be a minimum of 50 pages to a recommended maximum of 100 pages of original poetry (12 pt. type preferred).
+No more than one poem should appear on a page.

 INSTRUCTIONS FOR SUBMISSIONS: All entries should be made online through Submittable.
 The entry fee for each entry is $20.00.
 Payment for submissions must be made online.